Final report for LNE16-351

 The main approach of our education program is to present at field days, lead field tours, and host farmer-researcher meetings with farmer-to-farmer learning as the primary knowledge pathway.
-The three farmers involved in field research trials will also help recruit other farmers through their networks.
-We will use email networks, meetings, field days, and newsletters to distribute information about perennial grains.
+We use email networks, meetings, conferences, field days, and our website to distribute information about perennial grains.
 Topics covered include planting, intercropping with legumes, weed and pest management, harvesting, and dehulling grain.
-We will also address soil health benefits, grain quality, economics of perennial grain crop production, harvesting and threshing/cleaning challenges, and lower grain yield compared with annual crops.
+We also address soil health benefits, grain quality, economics of perennial grain crop production, harvesting and threshing/cleaning challenges, and lower grain yield compared with annual crops.

 1,000 grain farmers in New York, Vermont, Pennsylvania, and Ohio learn about our project and education opportunities with perennial grains through email networks, meetings, and newsletters.

 - Our article, “Perennial Grain Crop Production in New York State” was published December 7, 2016 in the ‘What’s Cropping Up’ Newsletter, which described research from our group on perennial grains, and introduced the project.

 - The true extent that the article reached is hard to estimate, because it was emailed to stakeholders, including Franklin Egan of PASA, Kat Carestio of NOFA-NY, Jude Maul of USDA-ARS Beltsville, and the group at Plovgh, a group that handles distributing novel agriculture products, who then may have passed it on to others.
 This article was shared as a link on the Perennial Grains Blog Site (http://pwheat.anr.msu.edu/).

 - Project coordinators Sandra Wayman and Matt Ryan gave a field presentation in our field of intermediate wheatgrass on perennial grains, “Perennial Grain Crop Production: Novel grain crops to regenerate soil and augment grain production in the Northeast”, at the Cornell Musgrave Research Farm Field day on July 14, 2016.
 We provided attendees a handout about perennial grains, which included details about this project.
 167 participants attended.